Priya-Raut/microservices-intro/README.md

 (Need to enable it in application.properties of service)

 Solution:
 Use of Cloud Bus.
+1. Add dependency in spring cloud config server and the service acting as config client.
+2. Enable it in bootstrap.properties file of the service.
 Just hit http://<server:port>/actuator/bus-refresh and all the instances of the service will see the latest config from the repo.

 ### Calling one microservice from another